datascience-mobi-2022/2022-topic-03-team-02/projectproposal.md

 ## analysis steps
-### part 1 - describing data, reprobuccibility, normalization
+### part 1 - describing data, reproducibility, normalization
 - describing structure of data frame
 - normalization of data: the amount of each protein should be 100 for every replicate (e.g. amount of protein 1 in all 25 fractions of Ctrl_Rep1 should be 100)
 - plotting distribution of random proteins to show data